Satisfactory Academic Progress

 Federal regulations require that UCR monitor your progress toward completion of your degree or program as a condition of continued financial aid eligibility.
 All financial aid recipients must be in compliance with UCR's Financial Aid Office Policy on Satisfactory Academic Progress (SAP).
 If satisfactory academic progress is not being made, you will become ineligible for financial aid.
 The general satisfactory academic progress requirements for financial aid recipients include:

 Undergraduate - Federal regulations limit the maximum time frame for an undergraduate student to complete his or her degree to 150% of the published length of the program.
-Our published time frame to complete a bachelor’s degree is four years (or 12 quarters); the federal maximum time frame for a student to receive federal and state aid is six years (or 18 quarters).
+Our published time frame to complete a bachelor’s degree is four years (or 12 quarters), based on UCR's commitment to Finish-in-Four campaign that requires 15 units per quarter.
+The federal maximum time frame for a student to receive federal and state aid is six years based on 12 units per quarter (or 18 quarters).
 UCR uses an initial maximum time frame of 16 quarters for a student to complete a degree as its baseline policy.
 Once the student has completed the equivalent of 18 full time quarters, he or she becomes ineligible for all state, institutional, and federal aid.
 However, additional quarters will be granted for majors requiring more than 180 units.
 All quarters and transferred attempted units are counted toward the maximum quarters of eligibility, regardless of whether financial aid was received during those periods of enrollment.

 Back to Top